 Over the course of the exhibition the following performers are in the galleries Tuesday, 1–6 pm, and Wednesday–Saturday, noon–5 pm.
 Informal performances occur at 6 pm on Fridays.

 Performance on Jan 18

 Anna Martine Whitehead is working on Notes on Territory, a performance lecture about architecture and freedom.
 The formal themes Territory investigates are space, surveillance, sound, and light.
 Whitehead plans to explore the architecture of the museum generally, as well as the constraints and flexibilities of the Groundings gallery and dance floor.
 Working with experts and experimenters in the fields of surveillance, sound, and light, Whitehead builds a modular space for future iterations of the project and uses the MCA as a site to host Future Supper, a conversation about prisons with family over good food.

 Performance on Feb 1

 Mariana Valencia is researching a performance lecture that will interrogate various ways of making sound.
 The dance will be developed from different stepping forms from American folk dances, tap, and flamenco that she calls "soundings."
 The work synthesizes these elements and investigations into a performance that invites her audience to learn, listen, and to think about their own narratives and production of sound.

 Jennifer Harge (Detroit)

-Performance on Mar 22
+Performance on Mar 22 in the Commons

 Jennifer Harge is currently developing TOMBOY, an immersive exhibition that premieres in Detroit later in 2019.
 TOMBOY invests in the creation of black space and black queer liberation practices through the mundane, the intimate, and the home.
 Much of Harge’s work is guided by scores—a series of written prompts that activate movement and initiate research.
 During the residency Harge plans to develop and experiment with scores that prioritize domestic mundanity, black interiority, and choreographing pleasure.